 Use string conditioners

-String conditioners such as PRS String cleaner, GHS Fast Fret and Dunlop 65 string conditioner can help preserve your guitar strings by reducing dirt and oils on the surface of the guitar strings along with the fingerboard.
+String conditioners such as Music Nomad’s F-ONE Fretboard Oil Cleaner and Conditioner can help preserve your guitar strings by reducing dirt and oils on the surface of the guitar strings along with the fingerboard.
 This is the product I use and recommend.

 Use coated strings